hellflame/argparse/README.md

 ## [Examples](examples)

-there are some useful use cases to help program build there own command
+there are some useful use cases to help you build your own command line program

 feel free to add different use cases